-Three days following that fight, Patterson went into training again, this time to face the world amateur champion, Peter Rademacher, Olympic title holder in the latter’s debut as a professional, an unheard of procedure.
+Three days following that fight, Floyd Patterson went into training again, this time to face the world amateur champion, Peter Rademacher, Olympic titleholder in the latter’s debut as a professional, an unheard-of procedure.
 Boxing commissions throughout the world appealed to both Governor Rosselini of Washington and his commission to prevent the staging of the bout, but the appeal was vetoed.

-The fight took place on August 22, 1957 at Seattle and the amateur title holder was knocked out, Tommy Loughran, the referee, counted of the doleful decimal.
+The fight took place on August 22, 1957, at Seattle and the amateur title holder was knocked out, Tommy Loughran, the referee, counted off the doleful decimal.

 The time was two minute and fifty-seven second of the sixth round, Rademacher had been sent to the canvas seven times.

-The Olympic champion surprised by not only remaining in action so long following the pre-fight predications that he would be lucky to last two rounds, but winning the opening round and decking Patterson for a count of four in the second frame.
+The Olympic champion surprised by not only remaining in action so long following the pre-fight predictions that he would be lucky to last two rounds but winning the opening round and decking Patterson for a count of four in the second frame.
 Thereafter, however, he was never in the running.

 The history-making fight, the first time an amateur fought a professional heavyweight champion for the crown, brought out a gathering 16,961 persons for a record Northwest gate of $243,030 and a net of £209,556.
 Youth Unlimited which back Rademacher, lost close to $120,000 on the promotion.